Middle School Misadventures: Operation: Hat Heist!

 When Newell finally spots the culprit wearing his hat in the hall, Mr. Todd confiscates it and reminds the students, “There are no hats to be worn in school!”
 Double fart.
 What will Newell do?!
 He wants his hat back so he doesn’t let his dad down and so he can impress his hero, but Mr. Todd refuses to return it!
 Just when Newell is about to give up, he receives a note from 8th grader Ethan: “I have an idea.
 Also, bring your friends.
 They can help too.”
 Can Newell, Ethan, and this ragtag group of friends pull off the perfect hat heist?

-In this fun and imaginative full-color graphic novel, Jason Platt sends fast-talking, daydreaming, Newell on another desperate quest to save his favorite hat before he meets his all-time hero.
+In this fun and imaginative full-color graphic novel, Jason Platt sends fast-talking, daydreaming, Newell on another desperate quest to save his favorite hate before he meets his all-time hero.

 By clicking ‘Sign Up,’ I acknowledge that I have read and agree to Hachette Book Group’s Privacy Policy and Terms of Use